MISP/MISP/docs/CONFIG.ApacheSecureAuth.md

 There is no common or properly defined way of "logging out" after logging in with HTTP Basic Auth.

-If the user presses the GUI "Log out" link, this can result in a logout-login loop, where the user is logged out, but then immediately loggged back in by means of the browsers cached HTTP Basic Auth credentials.
+If the user presses the GUI "Log out" link, this can result in a logout-login loop, where the user is logged out, but then immediately logged back in by means of the browsers cached HTTP Basic Auth credentials.
 This can be observed when a user presses "Log out", for then to be returned to the events view with two flash messages - one about a successful logout, and one "Welcome back" login-message.